‘Total War: Warhammer’ DLC News: Vampire Counts Get New Legendary Lord

-Total War: Warhammer players are quite a pampered lot with Creative Assembly consistently introducing new content into the real time strategy title.
+Total War: Warhammer players are quite a pampered lot with Creative Assembly consistently introducing new content into the real-time strategy title.
 This month, the developer will be rolling out the highly anticipated Bretonnia DLC that will finally promote the faction to a fully playable race.

 However, it will not just be the Bretonnians that gets a boost with the upcoming Total War: Warhammer DLC’s release.
 The upcoming pack will likewise be augmenting the ranks of the Vampire Counts with the introduction a new Legendary Lord for the race.

 The new Warhammer Legendary Lord is Isabella von Carstein, said to be the bloodmate of Vlad.
-Creative Assembly recently released a trailer for the new Vampire Counts member which gave a few interesting details about her backstory.
+Creative Assembly recently released a trailer for the new Vampire Counts member, which gave a few interesting details about her backstory.

 Isabella von Carstein is of noble blood, being the daughter of Sylvania’s mad count Otto von Drak.
-Upon the death of her father however, Vlad von Carstein, the first Vampire Count, rose to power.
+Upon the death of her father, however, Vlad von Carstein, the first Vampire Count, rose to power.
 Rather than object Vlad for seizing power over Sylvania, Isabella was mesmerized by Vlad’s charisma and became his devoted supporter.

 But Isabella’s loyalty to Count Vlad von Carstein did not go unnoticed.
 The Count eventually gave Isabella the blood kiss transforming her into an immortal vampire as well.